 Many foam mattresses are made up of a variety of foams adhered together in a way that diversifies the levels of immersion for maximum clinical benefit.
 For example, there is often a firmer middle section to support the torso, a softer heel section to cradle the feet and a raised perimeter to help protect from falls.

 Conducting a hands-on quality check is often the best way to ensure satisfactory construction.
 Is there a stiff layer of glue between the layers?
 Are you able to easily separate the various sections of foam?
 Is the seam between the layers flawed?
 If you answered “yes” to any of these questions, you might not want to invest in that particular mattress.

-Predicting resident preferences can be challenging – finding a popular, crowd-pleasing mattress is often the way to go.
-Many people judge a mattress’s comfort in relation to their preferred sleeping position – by using medium firmness mattresses, you’ll find a happy middle ground for most residents.
+Predicting patient preferences can be challenging – finding a popular, crowd-pleasing mattress is often the way to go.
+Many people judge a mattress’s comfort in relation to their preferred sleeping position – by using medium firmness mattresses, you’ll find a happy middle ground for most patients.
 Side sleepers will enjoy the feeling of softness while stomach and back sleepers will detect the firmness they prefer.

 What kind of mattress cover should I use?

-The purpose of a mattress cover is to protect the mattress while allowing it to provide comfort and pressure redistribution to the resident.
+The purpose of a mattress cover is to protect the mattress while allowing it to provide comfort and pressure redistribution to the patient.
 Most mattresses have a non-stretch, 2-way or 4-way cover.